gusmarlaj/Machine_Learning_Ideas/README.md

 # **Machine Learning Ideas Repository**

-GitHub repository with a treasure bunch of datasets, notebooks, and ML algorithms.
-From competitions to practice, explore, learn, and innovate in the world of machine learning.
+Welcome to the Machine Learning Ideas Repository!
+This repository is a treasure bunch of datasets, notebooks, and machine learning algorithms.

--WiDS: likelihood of the patient’s Diagnosis Period being less than 90 days.
+Contents

+    WiDS: Diagnosis Period Likelihood
--Detecting Pneumonia from Chest X-rays
+    Detecting Pneumonia from Chest X-rays

--Customer Review Analysis of Amazon Products with Natural Language Processing.
+    Customer Review Analysis of Amazon Products

--Airbnb Price Prediction - Linear regression and visualizations.
+    Airbnb Price Prediction
+    [and more...]

+Happy exploring, learning, and innovating in the field of machine learning! 🚀🧠